A Sheaf of Bluebells: Plot summary

 Napoleon, in a lenient mood, grants their return and allows them to retake possession of their chateaux and any remaining land that had not been sold by the State.

 Mme la Marquise, however, has an older son from a previous marriage still resident in France, Ronnay de Maurel was only four years old when his father died, but an uncle brought him up.
-This uncle, Gaston de Maurel is a solid republican patriot, if ever there was one, with nothing of the aristo about him at all.
+This uncle, Gaston de Maurel is republican patriot with nothing of the aristo about him.
 Gaston eats peas with his knife and wears sabots and a blouse... he even voted for the death of the king.

 Ronnay works in the foundries, where he employs five thousand men, and as a result he is now one of the richest men in France.
 Yet despite their fortune, he and his uncle live like peasants, using only a couple of rooms in the sumptuous chateau that is now being returned to his mother.

-The fastidious Mme. la Marquise hates her elder son on every count.
-He is a follower of the loathed Bonaparte, and a bourgeois in his upbringing, manners and dress.
+Mme. la Marquise disagrees with her elder son because he is a follower of the Bonaparte and denotes a bourgeois in his upbringing, manners, and dress.

 Fernande also starts off by hating and despising Ronnay, but she soon hatches a plan to make him fall for her so she can win him over to the Royalist party.
 To this end, she plans to bump into him in the woods and conveniently sprains her ankle just before the time she knows he will pass.

 "She had only just time to arrange her gown in its most becoming folds to decide on the exact position of the sheaf of bluebells and of her outstretched arm, and to assure herself that the sunlight was indeed playing with her hair and with her toes in just the manner she desired.
 Then she closed her eyes and waited."